chrekh/puppet-sudo/REFERENCE.md

 Data type: `Stdlib::Unixpath`

 The main configuration file for the sudoers plugin.
+Default is /usr/local/etc/sudoers on FreeBSD, and /etc/sudoers on all other osfamilies.

 Default value: `'/etc/sudoers'`